darasus/ai-blog/content/how-blockchain-technology-can-help-your-business.md

   finance such as marketing and advertising.
 It can also be used to create tamper-proof timestamped records of things like the origin of products and when they were delivered.
+intro: >-
+  Today, the world is more connected than ever before.
+Thanks to technological advancements, we can do business with people all over the world.
+  In fact, people have done business with people in other countries for a very long time.
+Today, however, businesses must go farther and deeper to reach new customers and markets with this type of global visibility.
+Businesses must also take advantage of technology that makes it easier and cheaper to connect with people from other countries.

+  Indeed, businesses should use every tool possible to do business globally at lower costs, avoid intermediaries when possible and reduce risks as much as possible.
+The best way to achieve these objectives is through the use of disruptive technologies like blockchain.
+Let’s see how it can help your business grow faster and smarter by reading the following lines…
 ---

 ## What is Blockchain?